binshops/laravel-blog/README.md

 ## Version History
+- 7.1.1                 - minor fix and some admin panel text changes
 - 7.1.0                 - Adds support for custom user model (if you upgrade, try to publish new config)
 - 7.0.2                 - Bug fix for listing posts and search page
 - 7.0.1                 - made compatible with Laravel 6.x & 7.x